PREFACE: Welcome to the AI-Native Era

 A Final Thought

-An invitation to step into a world where coding feels less like typing and more like thinking aloud with an intelligent partner.
+This book is an invitation to step into a world where coding feels less like typing and more like thinking aloud with an intelligent partner.

 Don't worry if you're new to code.
 In the AI-native world, the best developers aren't those who know every syntax — they're those who can express clarity, curiosity, and intent.